 To keep installers safe when working in an elevated position of six feet or more when assembling an industrial steel storage rack, the Occupational Health and Safety Administration (OSHA) has specific requirements for the usage of personal fall protection systems.
-As mandated in OSHA Standard Number 1910.140, these systems—including body harnesses and their lanyards and connectors—must be tied off at a point within the structure that is capable of supporting at least 5,000 pounds of force in the event of a fall.
+OSHA Standard Number 1910.140 mandates the use of these systems.
+They include body harnesses and their lanyards and connectors.
+For safety, OSHA requires a tie-off of the fall protection system at a point within the structure that can support at least 5,000 pounds of force in the event of a fall.

 That’s a considerable amount of force that results in a shock transferred to the rack structure when the safety devices stop the installer’s fall.
 For that reason, it’s important to tie-off only to specific areas within a pallet rack—because not every area or component can withstand that degree of force.